 The chart above presents a summary of the number of Incoming Requests for both Domestic (IRD) and International (IRI), as received by the FIC during the specified reporting quarters.
-The number of requests received totaled 51 IRDs in the period under review.
+The number of requests received totaled 38 IRDs in the period under review.
 Incoming requests reflect stakeholders searching for information/assistance from the FIC.
 Such can be from local or international stakeholders.
-Importantly, 24 of these reports were received from Namibia Revenue Agency followed by Namibian Police with 16, Bank of Namibia with 6, Namibia Central Intelligence Service with 4 and then 1 from Anti-Corruption Commission.
 It is however significant to indicate that not all the reports have been analyzed at this stage.
 However, in most cases, all IRDs and IRIs must be escalated for further analysis.